kihaen/repo-search/README.md

 First, it's important to note some of the assumptions being made here :

+!!
+DO NOT USE CHROME -> chrome doesn't allow local resources to be shared.
+Instead use Safari if possible.

-Expected is a docker contaner instance `reposerver` to be available to port :8080 of the localhost/ localhost is assumed to be 127.0.0.1 available are these endpoints :
+Expected is a docker contaner instance `reposerver` to be available to port :8080 of the localhost/ localhost is assumed to be `127.0.0.1` available are these endpoints :

 #### Assumed available endpoints